 Avoid These Common Mistakes When Searching for Builders and Contractors

-Here’s how to spot trouble early and choose with confidence.
+Here is how to spot trouble early and choose with confidence.

 1) Skipping a clear scope before you ask for quotes

 Most people start with names.
 Start with needs.
 Write a short brief in plain words: what rooms, what finish level, what must stay, what can move, and what “done” looks like for you.
 Add a few photos.
 Then share that same brief with each local general contractor.
 When you keep the scope steady, you can compare quotes on equal footing.
-Without it, you’ll get mixed estimates, mixed timelines, and mixed promises.
+Without it, you will get mixed estimates, mixed timelines, and mixed promises.
 A scope also protects you when surprise add-ons pop up later.
 Keep it simple, but keep it clear.

 2) Not checking license, insurance, and local code comfort

 A good home renovation contractor shows active license info and real insurance proof without a pause.
 Ask for both.
 Then ask how they handle permits in your city.
 Local experience matters.
 A residential builder who knows your inspectors and common code issues will plan around them, not trip over them.
-If a pro shrugs off permits or says “we’ll see later,” that’s a red flag.
+If a pro shrugs off permits or says “we’ll see later,” that is a red flag.
 You want a licensed contractor who treats compliance as routine, not a favor.

 3) Chasing the lowest price without reading the scope notes